skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 everything is settled, the enter the city.

 They are sent to the Magistrate.
 Magistrate K'dar Stonefist is a wise old Dwarf.
-Once the party has gethered before him, he informs them that he has a notice from Magistrate Noreeno, warning him that five outsiders had killed a number of his soldiers and stolen some horses.
+Once the party has gathered before him, he informs them that he has a notice from Magistrate Noreeno, warning him that five outsiders had killed a number of his soldiers and stolen some horses.
 Noreeno also suggested in his letter that these men were Lormanites, and that they should be killed on sight.

 The party is furious.
-There seems to be no end to Noreeno's trechery.
+There seems to be no end to Noreeno's treachery.

 Stonefist seems unsurprised.
 He then demands they give an account of themselves.
 Eomer relates the events of the past few days.
 The